 This style of interior design features a throwback to the epitome of chic in the 1920s.
 It’s perfect for someone with an out-of-the-box aesthetic that is ready to make a statement and push the boundaries of design, creating a space where a bold tiger or zebra print rug would fit right in.
 The art deco style embraces uniqueness and heavily features natural and geometric themes, typically including geometric shapes, chevron and zig-zag patterns, and stylized animal elements.
 Bold and bombastic is expressed through large furniture made of exotic woods, shiny chrome and mirrored elements, and angular patterns.
 The colors to achieve this interior design style are memorable and striking with a lot of contrasts, from bright yellows, reds, greens, blues, and pinks to silver, black, and chrome.
-If you’re daring enough to create a lively space that brings luxury, glamour, ornate and jewel-like vibes to the table, this is the interior design style for you.
+If you’re daring enough to create a lively space that brings luxury, glamour, and ornate and jewel-like vibes to the table, this is the interior design style for you.

 Also known as the quintessential style of the Hamptons, the coastal interior design style is meant to create a relaxing and comforting environment in a home inspired by the beach and ocean.
 The common color palettes of a coastal design often includes shades of blues and greens along with various shades of cream and neutrals to convey the light, airy, and chic look and feel of living on the coast.
 With the intention to create a space inspired by the calmness of the ocean and the carefree days of summer, various shades of blue, such as aqua, teal, and turquoise, thrive in these fresh spaces that happily welcome the sunlight in.
 Blue and white striped patterns, large windows, white sofas, and painted white wood are familiar fixtures of this interior design style.
 Some go literal with the theme and incorporate seashells, ropes, anchors, and more for maximum aesthetic effect.

 The term ‘boho-chic’ has dominated the interior design style trends of 2019 and gained immense popularity throughout the years.
 The ‘boho-chic’ style emerged from the bohemian interior design style, which people love as it represents a carefree lifestyle that encourages you to create a space that your heart desires.
 Anything goes with this design style, as long as it makes you feel good.
-There are no restraints, no norms, no rules, and individuality is showcased in the interiors of a bohemian inspired home.
-This explains why you’ll find that the decor in bohemian styled homes are a fun mix of anything and everything, creating spaces that are busy in shapes, forms, fabrics, materials, accessories, and more.
+There are no restraints, no norms, no rules, and individuality is showcased in the interiors of a bohemian-inspired home.
+This explains why you’ll find that the decor in bohemian-styled homes is a fun mix of anything and everything, creating spaces that are busy in shapes, forms, fabrics, materials, accessories, and more.
 Inspired by the 1970s and hippie culture, this interior design style embraces an eclectic, layered, and textured look that includes a diverse collection of bright colors and plants that bring warmth to a space.
-If you’re all about the free-spirited lifestyle, mixing old with new, lively prints, patterns and colors, and the boldness of remaining true to yourself, you have found your interior design style for 2019.
+If you’re all about the free-spirited lifestyle, mixing old with new, lively prints, patterns, and colors, and the boldness of remaining true to yourself, you have found your interior design style for 2019.

 (Photo by @whitetailfarmhouse)